 White: when in doubt, leave it white.
 This color looks nice and clean, and it isn’t as overwhelming as some colors.
 White can help make a room more peaceful or pleasant.

 Purple: opt for shades of purple that dip closer to red and pink rather than blue.
 Purple can be used in a variety of ways.
 It can make a room feel loud or gentle.
 I would put it in a bedroom or bathroom.
-Dark purples = more passionate and hard.
-Light purples = more gentle and soft.
+Dark purples = more passion.
+Light purples = more gentleness.

 Black: this can make things look singed and depressing.
 Leo does not need to be depressed.
 This is a color I would avoid as much as possible.

 Blue: this color makes things look too watery, which puts fires out.
 Blue should only be used when a room has way too much yang energy and needs to be toned down.
 Don’t use blue on walls for a Leo personality.

 Green: if you’re using green it needs to look closer to yellow than blue.
 Think tropical greens and jungles.

 Gold: this is another prime color for Leo.
 This sign is considered the father or king of the Zodiac, and he would prefer gold in his crown and scepter over silver.
 Gold also represents the sun.

 Silver: it’s okay, but this color is more related to yin.
 Leo likes jewelry even though it will melt metals.
 Silver will likely fade into the atmosphere in a Leo home, so it’s not the best.
 It has the same problem as green — it can get washed out by Leo’s intensity.
 Gold is better; it has a certain quality that keeps it fresh and fierce.
 So opt for gold over silver.